 Population growth can also bring an increase in crime.
-I am proud of our public safety services and their proactive measures to seek solutions to rising problems, such as recent community outreach on social media about the importance of crime prevention.
-This outreach supports the community by citizens helping citizens with many crime prevention tools.
+I am proud of our public safety services and proactive measures that propose new solutions to problems, such as using social media for continuing community outreach about crime prevention.

-As we enter into this New Year, you can be assured your city is diligently focused on Albany and its livability.
-I am proud of all of you who work so hard to revitalize Albany and provide an enjoyable place for all of us to work and play.
+As we begin this new year, you can be assured that your city council is solidly focused on Albany and its livability.
+I am proud of everyone who works so hard to revitalize Albany and provide an enjoyable place for all of us to work and play.